 Best home and auto insurance bundles

-Most property and casualty insurers that sell both auto and home insurance offer multi-policy discounts, but the savings vary depending on individual carriers.
-You will typically see savings on both policies.
+Most property and casualty insurers that sell both auto and home insurance offer multi-policy, or multi-line, discounts, but the savings vary depending on individual carriers.
+You will typically see savings on both policies, which may be listed as a dollar amount or percentage.
 The following table illustrates the amount you could potentially save on your auto insurance by bundling policies with some of the largest U.S. insurers.

 We determined the following companies to be the best companies for home and auto insurance bundles.
 To find the best companies for bundling, we analyzed the largest companies by market share, found which ones offered bundling, and narrowed down providers by how large their bundling discounts typically are.